julien6387/supvisors/supvisors/test/use_cases/scenario_2/scenario_2.rst

 |Req 13 abbr|.
 Before |Supvisors| starts an application or a program, it relies on the ``expected_loading`` set just
 before to:

-    * evaluate the current load on all nodes (due to processes already running),
+    * evaluate the current load on all |Supvisors| instances (due to processes already running),
-    * choose the node having the lowest load and that can accept the additional load required by the program or application to start.
+    * choose the |Supvisors| instance having the lowest load and that can accept the additional load required by the program or application to start.

 If none found, the application or the program is not started, which satisfies |Req 5 abbr|.